microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 ## Using Multiple Toolchain Files

-To combine vcpkg's toolchain file with another toolchain file, you can set the cmake variable `VCPKG_CHAINLOAD_TOOLCHAIN_FILE`:
+To combine vcpkg's toolchain file with another toolchain file, you can set the CMake cache variable `VCPKG_CHAINLOAD_TOOLCHAIN_FILE`:

 ```console
 cmake ../my/project \